Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Extension Field (16 bits):
 : This field is message specific extension related to Handshake Type field.
   The value must be set to 0 except for the following cases.

-  If the Handshake Type is INDUCTION, this field is copied by the Listener from the received INDUCTION from the caller and used in the INDUCTION handshake response of the Listener.
+  (1) If the handshake control packet is the INDUCTION message, this field is sent back by the Listener.
-  If the Handshake Type is CONCLUSION, this field value should contain a combination of the HS Extension Flags shown in {{hs-ext-flags}}.
+  (2) In the case of a CONCLUSION message, this field value should contain a combination of Extension Type values.

   For more details, see {{caller-listener-handshake}}.

  | Bitmask    | Flag |